Azure/aksArc/eval/steps/2a_DeployAKSHCI_WAC.md

 Set-DhcpServerv4Scope -ScopeId 192.168.0.0 -State $dhcpState -Verbose
 ```

-Deploying AKS platform services (Management cluster)
+Deploying AKS on Azure Stack HCI management cluster
 -----------
-The next section will walk through configuring the AKS platform services, or management cluster, on your single node Windows Server 2019 host.
+The next section will walk through configuring the AKS on Azure Stack HCI management cluster, on your single node Windows Server 2019 host.

 1. From the Windows Admin Center homepage, click on your **akshcihost001.akshci.local \[Gateway\]** machine.
 2. You'll be presented with a rich array of information about your akshcihost001 machine, of which you can feel free to explore the different options and metrics.
 When you're ready, on the left-hand side, scroll down and under **Extensions**, click **Azure Kubernetes Service**